humanitycodes/www/coursework/lessons/slides/jquery-ajax.md

 ## JSON APIs: How websites talk to each other

 Sometimes when programming on the web, you want to fetch information from another website or even from your own website.
-But _you_ want to decide what to do with it. _You_ want to decide what users see.
+But you don't want to keep it in its original formatting and context. _You_ want to decide what to do with it. _You_ want to decide what users see.

 Take a look at this HTML: